Jessica Walsh: 40 Days of Dating

 In support of the blog, which earned more than 5 million unique visitors in less than a year, they appeared in segments on talk shows Today and The View.
 In September 2013, Warner Brothers purchased the film rights, with a screenplay to be written by Lorene Scafaria, and Michael Sucsy attached to direct.
 Walsh and Goodman were to serve as consulting writers on the script, but the rights subsequently lapsed.
-The two also wrote a book for Abrams, 40 Days of Dating: An Experiment in 2015.
+The two also wrote a book for Abrams, 40 Days of Dating: An Experiment, in 2015.

 12 Kinds of Kindness

 In 2016, Walsh and Goodman began a second project together, which they described as a "12-step experiment designed to open [their] hearts, eyes, and minds".
 They set up twelve tasks in which they displayed kindness to people and recorded the results.
-The experiment was live from January 13 to March 15, 2016.
+The experiment ran from January 13 until March 15, 2016.

 Let's Talk About Mental Health

 Walsh has a project called Let's Talk About Mental Health that is on her 12 Kinds of Kindness website.
 This project tackles the stigma of sharing struggles with mental health.
 It contains posts of different people's honest accounts of dealing with mental illness.
 This project was inspired by Walsh's 12 Kinds of Kindness’ Step four: learning to forgive yourself for something in your past.
 In step four, Walsh writes about her past struggles with anorexia, depression and self-harm.
 Not only did she share her past struggles but so did her friends and colleagues.
 She published the stories on the website and invited everyone to add their stories through the website.